1864 Calcutta cyclone: Impacts and aftermath

 The damages in a port harbour on Calcutta.

 At exactly 14:30 UTC (10:00 pm IST) on 5 October, as conditions calmed, some employees of the factory near the coast of Calcutta went outside to observe, founding that many trees were uprooted, kutcha houses destroyed and boats sunk.
 A rainfall amount of 24 in were observed.
 The ports of Khejuri and Hijli were reported to be destroyed and many ships were either damaged and/or sank in the Bay of Bengal.
 Tens of thousands of straw and tiled huts were washed out and destroyed by strong winds.
-The Hooghly River overflowed, drowning an unknown people and a storm wave (storm surge) were also seen in the area, killing another unknown number of individuals.
+The Hooghly River overflowed, drowning an unknown people and a storm wave (storm surge) was also seen in the area, killing another unknown number of individuals.
 Dacca, which is nearly 170 kilometers south-southwest of the landfall point, also experienced the brunt of the storm.
-No major damage were seen, but some boats were destroyed in the waters off the Bay of Bengal.
+No major damage was seen, but some boats were destroyed in the waters off the Bay of Bengal.

 The ships on another harbour, possibly before the cyclone.

 There were already a few sicknesses prevalent in Calcutta before the cyclone, namely cholera, dysentery and smallpox.
 In Midnapore, the deaths were mainly from these, but the total fatalities were unknown.
 The Pergunnah Gomai recorded 23 deaths from drowning and another estimated amount of 526 more from sickness.
 In Teraparah, the authorities there reported 132 victims of drowning and 515 deaths of the illnesses.
 In Mysaudal, the loss from the storm surge was at 3,740 and the sickness at 4,243.
 In Cassimnugger, the losses from drowning were at 686, while the sickness at an estimate of 496.
 No other reports of deaths were recorded, but it is estimated that the cyclone killed over 60,000.
 Telephone lines were downed and in total, Calcutta was heavily destroyed by this cyclone.

-The total death toll from the cyclone were estimated at 60,000, mainly due to drowning while the total damages were at Rs 99,200 with the majority coming from dockyard building damages.
+The total death toll from the cyclone was estimated at 60,000, mainly due to drowning while the total damages were at Rs 99,200 with the majority coming from dockyard building damages.

 In the following months after the cyclone, the area, ports, and the whole city were rebuilt.
 Some residents of Calcutta started a fundraiser, but it failed.